deephaven/deephaven-core/demo/web/src/main/notebooks/07 Data Replay.md

 Deephaven excels at handling live data.
 Integrating historical data into real-time analysis is common in a multitude of fields, including machine learning, validation, modeling, simulation, and forecasting.

 Here, we show how to take historical data and play it back as real-time data based on timestamps in a table.
-This example could be easily extended towards a variety of real-world applications.
+This is useful for demonstration purposes, but this example could be easily extended towards a variety of real-world applications.

 To start, let's make a sample table containing random numbers generated at certain historical timestamps.